Best Wood For CNC Routing: Ultimate Guide

 Fir is also one of the harder and most durable softwoods.
 This means that it’s very versatile and is used for structural work, carpentry, joinery, boatbuilding, and transmission poles.

 Like fir, pinewood is one of the harder softwoods.
-It’s generally fairly easy to machine, due to it being resistant to shrinking and holding its form well.
-You can help reduce the risk of splintering by using smaller cutting lengths.
+It’s generally fairly easy to machine, due to it being shrink resistant and holding its form well.
+You can reduce the risk of splintering by using smaller cutting lengths.

 Pine can be a bit fuzzy, so it may require some extra sanding before and after cutting, but it’s very cheap and easily available.
 Light and pale in color, pinewood has a huge range of uses and is found in the flooring, furniture, and structuring of many houses throughout the world.